Ibantu

-Ibantu is one of Aanaas in the Oromia Region of Ethiopia.
+Ibantu is one of woredas in the Oromia Region of Ethiopia.
 Part of the East Welega Zone, Ibantu is bordered on the south by Limmu, on the west and north by the Benishangul-Gumuz Region, and on the east by Gida Kiremu.
 The administrative center of this woreda is Hinde.

 Overview

 Important peaks in this district include Mount Charem and Mount Atebala.
 Rivers include the Moger, Welmel and Boye.
 Notable attractions include the Tarbi Cave and mount and Shara Falls.
 A survey of the land in this woreda shows that 64.4% is arable or cultivable, 10.7% pasture, 16.6% forest, and the remaining 8.3% are grouped under other uses.
 Coffee is an important cash crop of this woreda.
 Over 50 square kilometers are planted with this crop.

 Industry in the district includes one grain mill.
 Extracted minerals include gold, granite and clay.
 There were 11 Farmers Associations.
 Ibantu has 30 kilometers of dry weather road and no all-weather road, for an average of road density of 32.3 kilometers per 1000 square kilometers.
 Since the completion of Hinde's water supply project in 1998, 6.2% of the total population has access to drinking water.

 This district was selected by the Ministry of Agriculture and Rural Development in 2004 as one of several areas for voluntary resettlement for farmers from overpopulated areas in the East Welega Zone.
 Together with Amuru Jarte, Bila Seyo, Gida Kiremu, Jimma Arjo, Limmu and Nunu Kumba, Ibantu became the new home for a total of 22,462 heads of households and 112,310 total family members.